weaties/blog/trip-reports/2025-02-Washington-DC/tuesday.md

 ![IMG_5182](../../attachments/IMG_5182.png)

+Me and Brian arriving in DC

 ![IMG_5184](../../attachments/IMG_5184.png)

+The Hotel Hive, in Foggy Bottom, where we are staying this week.

 ![IMG_5189](../../attachments/IMG_5189.png)

+Protestors outside of the Whitehouse were chanting "War Criminal".
+There were quite a few protestors, and even more police.

 ![IMG_5194](../../attachments/IMG_5194.png)

+Washington Monument in the dark.

 ![IMG_5202](../../attachments/IMG_5202.png)

+Obligatory shot of the washington monument in the reflecting pool

 ![IMG_5203](../../attachments/IMG_5203.png)

+The Lincoln memorial at night.

 ![IMG_5207](../../attachments/IMG_5207.png)

+It is an impressive statue.

 ![IMG_5249](../../attachments/IMG_5249.png)

+The Smithsonian Castle - currently closed for renovation.

 ![IMG_5259](../../attachments/IMG_5259.png)

+There are a LOT of statues in DC.

 ![IMG_5268](../../attachments/IMG_5268.png)

+The original (well, 70% of it :) )  Wright Flyer.

 ![IMG_5280](../../attachments/IMG_5280.png)

+This is the suite that Neil Armstrong wore when he stepped onto the moon.

 ![IMG_5284](../../attachments/IMG_5284.png)

+The National Museum of the American Indian

 ![IMG_5285](../../attachments/IMG_5285.png)

+One of the Statues in the Mueseum

 ![IMG_5287](../../attachments/IMG_5287.png)

+The central space of the Museum as viewed from the fourth floor.

 ![IMG_5296](../../attachments/IMG_5296.png)

+The capital.

 ![IMG_5301](../../attachments/IMG_5301.png)

+Watching the first half of the super bowl.

 ![IMG_5304](../../attachments/IMG_5304.png)

+And the second half

 ![IMG_5311](../../attachments/IMG_5311.png)

+THis is the RARE Exception that we have found about wide well matintained sidewalks.

 ![IMG_5374](../../attachments/IMG_5374.png)

+These were part of the ceremony of changing the Wreath at the tomb of the unknown Soldier.

 ![IMG_5386](../../attachments/IMG_5386.png)

+Everyone that walks past the tomb salutes.

 ![IMG_5397](../../attachments/IMG_5397.png)

+The tomb from below.

 ![IMG_5406](../../attachments/IMG_5406.png)

+It's a big cemetary - so so so many gravestones.

 ![IMG_5412](../../attachments/IMG_5412.png)

+RBG

 ![IMG_5416](../../attachments/IMG_5416.png)

+The Airforce memoria.

 ![IMG_5428](../../attachments/IMG_5428.png)

+And more airforce memorial